-The 1811 New Madrid earthquake has an estimated magnitude range of 7.0-8.0 (Johnston, 1996; Hough, 2004; LaCapra, 2011).
-As an example, we can therefore estimate the amount of seismic energy that arrived in Charleston, SC.
-The surface wave energy reaching the city was about 6 orders of magnitude larger than the body wave energy, but was only equivalent to the energy released by a proximal magnitude 3 earthquake.
-Magnitude 3 earthquakes are considered weak events that cause little to no structural damage.
+The 1811 New Madrid earthquake has an estimated magnitude range of 7.0-8.0 (Johnston, 1996; Hough, 2004; La-Capra, 2011).
+As an example, we can therefore estimate the amount of seismic energy that arrived in Charleston, SC, USA.
+The surface wave energy reaching the city was about 6 orders of magnitude larger than the body wave energy but was only equivalent to the energy released by a proximal magnitude-3 earthquake.
+Magnitude-3 earthquakes are considered weak events that cause little to no structural damage.
 Therefore, for ringing to occur under these conditions, other factors may have been influential.
-For instance, church bells are often left in the "ready" position (Woodhouse et al., 2012) in which the bell is placed just beyond its unstable equilibrium position and held in place by a sliding stopper.
-In the "ready" position, the inertial forces that must be overcome to swing the bell are greatly reduced, which in turn also reduces the amount of ground shaking necessary to move the bell.
-In cases where bells are rung by the action of an external clapper, it would likely be easier to move the external clapper it would bell during an earthquake than be to move the and its internal clapper.
+For instance, church bells are often left in the "ready" position (Woodhouse et al., 2012) in which the bell is placed just beyond its unstable equilib-